Facebook

 Easy Assembling

 One of the most common praises of this bike is how easy it is to assemble.
 It arrives 95 percent ready, leaving you to attach the front wheel and handlebar.
-Included are fun water-transfer decals your child can use to decorate the bike.
+Included are fun water-transfer decals your child can use to personalize their new ride.

 What We Don't Like